 Through her commitment to give back, Laura has helped build a local Montessori school, co-founded a women’s philanthropic initiative, advised a start-up national women’s PAC, grew a citizen-leadership development program, and completed three charity-inspired marathons—projects emblematic of her passions and values.
 She’s turned on by the audacity of The Big Idea and that larger-than-life goal you just can’t seem to shake.
 She’s an instigator, a motivator, and a provocateur, and she’s never met a revolution she didn’t like.
 Visit www.lauragassnerotting.com/about/.

-Barbara launched the Philadelphia Chapter of Life Planning Network (LPN) and over the past five years have consistently grown and provided important community awareness and life planning curriculum to highlight important topics, proactively shift attitudes about ageism and the value of experience and wisdom.
-They've created and taught life planning curriculum at Penn State Brandywine, They are currently creating a intergenerational course at Temple University to discuss issues around aging and ageism.
-Through Osher Lifelong Learning Institut (OLLI)they've careted a curriculum Mastering the art fo Sr living which emphasizes the inmportance of meaning, purp, resil dealing with greif/loss, financial campetenies and end of life decision making.
+Barbara launched the Philadelphia Chapter of Life Planning Network (LPN) and over the past seven years has consistently grown and provided important community awareness and life planning curriculum to highlight timely topics, proactively shift attitudes about ageism and the value of experience and wisdom.
+The group has created and taught life planning curriculum at Penn State Brandywine and is currently creating an intergenerational course at Temple University to discuss issues around aging and ageism.
+Through Osher Lifelong Learning Institute (OLLI) they created a curriculum Mastering the Art of Senior Living which emphasizes the importance of meaning, purpose, resilience dealing with grief / loss, financial competencies and end of life decision making.
 Additionally, Barbara created outreach programs for the greater Phila. community including a recent caring campaign during Covid-19.
 She spearheaded an effort to keep a neighborhood restaurant solvent while providing meals and snacks for local hospital personnel.
 Over 1,000 meals and snacks were delivered to emergency room and ICU workers within the first month.

 Harry Spencer has 20+ years of leadership experience managing total rewards at significant organizations (i.e., JetBlue Airways, Time Warner Inc. and ExxonMobil).
 Harry combines his passion for great programs with his finance background to identify innovative plan designs and solutions.
 His initiatives have delivered millions in annual savings, improved utilization, streamlined the participant experience, and bolstered appreciation.